melt-umn/ableC-lvars/README.md

 # ableC-lvars

-The constructs provided by this extension aim to make it harder for programmers to write non-deterministic parallel ableC programs by controlling communication via "lattice variables."
+This extension provides constructs that aim to make it harder for programmers to write non-deterministic ableC programs by controlling inter-thread communication via "lattice variables."

 The extension is based on the work of Assistant Professor Lindsey Kuper.
 The following resources are good places to start looking at her ideas: